 To my students: I hope that you have a safe, restful, enjoyable vacation and come back ready to learn! 🙂

 What is the relationship between volume and density for objects of equal mass?

-- Do Now– Get out your science notebook and add to the Table of Contents- “Effect of Mass- p.56” (Left Side).
-Head page 56 properly with Effect of Mass-3/16/18.
-Get out your Data Table.
+- Do Now– Get out your science notebook and add to the Table of Contents- “Effect of Volume- p.58” (Left Side).
+Head page 58 properly with “Effect of Volume-3/29/18.”
+Open your science notebook to page 59.
+Get out your lab activity handout.